CharliePalm/Francis/README.md

 # Formula Generator

-Have you ever been writing a complicated formula in Notion and thought to yourself: "man, this sucks!
-I wish there was literally any other way I could do this"?
-Well you're in luck, because this is a somewhat complicated but programmer friendly way of getting around the problematic syntax of Notion's formula API.
+This is a somewhat complicated but programmer friendly way of getting around the difficulty of writing large formulas in Notion.

-With this tool you can simply write thoroughly compile checked typescript logic (with all of Notion's builtin functions) and have it translated to a formula quick and easy!
+With this tool you can simply write thoroughly compile/type checked typescript logic (with all of Notion's builtin functions) and have it translated to a formula quick and easy!

 Above all, this is a pretty inefficient 'compiler' in the sense that it converts high level code (typescript) into low level code (notion formula).
-This is particularly difficult because unlike machine-level code, our low level code isn't technically even a programming language.
+This is particularly difficult because unlike machine-level code, our low level code isn't technically a programming language.

 ## Usage